gtonic/fastmail-caldav-mcp/README.md

 ## Overview

-This project provides a Java client for interacting with the Fastmail CalDAV API.
+This project provides a Java client for interacting with the Fastmail CalDAV API using the Model Context Protocol (MCP).
 It allows you to:

 - Create new calendar events
 - Update existing calendar events
 - Search for calendar events by date, title, or description

+## Model Context Protocol (MCP) Interface

+The FastmailCaldavClient class exposes several methods as MCP tools:

+- `getCalendarEvents`: Queries all events of the calendar
+- `getCalendarEventsByDate`: Queries all events of the calendar, filtered by date (YYYY-mm-dd)
+- `getCalendarEventsByTitleOrDescription`: Queries all events of the calendar, filtered by title or description
+- `createCalendarEvent`: Creates a new calendar event
+- `updateCalendarEvent`: Updates an existing calendar event

+These methods are annotated with `@Tool` and can be used as part of an MCP server.

 ## Features